webqit/webflo/README.md

 ```

 > **Note**
 > <br>Handlers in the `/worker` directory are only designed to see Same-Origin requests since Cross-Origin URLs like `https://auth.example.com/oauth` do not belong in the application's layout!
-These external URLs, however, benefit from the application's caching options built into the Service Worker.
+These external URLs, however, benefit from the application's caching system built into the Service Worker.

 For workflows in **the `/client` directory**, the *default action*  of `next()`ing at the edge is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.